This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Odd work schedules or frequent travel

 How is insomnia diagnosed?

-Your caregiver will ask when your symptoms began and how often you cannot sleep.
+Your healthcare provider will ask when your symptoms began and how often you cannot sleep.
 He will ask if you take any medicines that can cause insomnia, such as blood pressure medicine.
-He will ask if you have a medical condition, such as GERD, or a mental health condition, such depression.
+He will ask if you have a medical condition, such as GERD, or a mental health condition, such as depression.
 He may also have you take a survey about your sleep.

 How is insomnia treated?

-- A behavioral therapist can help you find ways to decrease stress and improve sleep.
+- Cognitive behavioral therapy (CBT) helps you find ways to relax, decrease stress, and improve sleep.

 - Medicines may help you sleep more regularly or help you feel less anxious.
 Take them as directed.

 What can I do to improve my sleep?